Carr-Harris Cup 2025 Celebrates Hockey's Oldest Rivalry

-The latest installment of the Carr-Harris Cup - the world's oldest hockey rivalry between Queen's University and the Royal Military College - was played on February.
-8th, 2024 before another large crowd at the Slush Puppie Place.
+The 2025 installment of the Carr-Harris Cup - the world's oldest hockey rivalry between Queen's University and the Royal Military College - was played on February.
+6th at the Slush Puppie Place.
+This year was the 37th Annual Carr-Harris game.

-Prior to the opening faceoff there was some very important hardware that were handed out.
-The Original Hall of Fame was honored to present the Bill Fitsell Memorial Awards for the second year.
+Prior to the opening faceoff there was some very important hardware handed out.
+The Original Hall of Fame was honored to present the Bill Fitsell Memorial Awards for the third year.
 The awards were presented to the top graduating player on each team as chosen by their head coach.
 The criteria for the choices included leadership both on and off the ice, academic achievement, sportmanship and community involvement.
-This years recipients were Chris Paquette from RMC and Alex Robert from Queen's.
+This years recipients were Mathieu Hebert from RMC and Owen Lalonde from Queen's.
+On the evening, Lalonde assisted on three of Queen's five goals.

 Bill Fitsell was one of the great historians and ambassadors that Kingston hockey has ever known.
 Fitsell passed away in December 2020 and it was imperative that some fitting and perpetual honour be created in his name.
 Bill always had a soft spot in his heart for graduating players whenever he attended a Carr-Harris game.
 He would seek out the graduating players on both sides following the game and congratulate them on completing their university hockey careers.
 With that in mind, it was only fitting that we at the Hall of Fame create awards that honoured Bill's name and paid tribute to the top graduating player each year from each school.
 Fitsell served in every capacity on the Hall of Fame board including a period as President and he was one of the integral figures in 1986 that created the Carr-Harris game and we are sure that Bill would be proud of what a great local tradiotion this event has evolved into.